Robust-Multi-Task Gradient Boosting: Experiments and Results

-To ensure consistent reporting and facilitate fair comparisons of model performance, hyperparameter optimization was performed using a within-training GridSearchCV method with a 5-fold cross-validation strategy.
-This procedure was applied to both the synthetic experiments (see Subsection~\ref{sub_sec:synthetic_experiments}) and the real-world case study (see Subsection~\ref{sub_sec:results}).
-GridSearchCV exhaustively evaluates combinations of specified hyperparameters to identify the optimal configuration based on predefined evaluation metrics (Negative \ac{RMSE} for regression models and accuracy for classification models in this study)~\cite{pedregosa2011scikit}.
-Notably, all compared methods can be viewed as particular instances of the proposed \ac{R-MTGB} framework, differentiated by the use of different blocks.
+To ensure consistent reporting and to facilitate fair comparisons of models performance, hyperparameters were optimized via 5-fold cross-validation within-training using a grid search.
+The grid search was configured to optimize \ac{RMSE} for regression models and accuracy for classification models.
+This procedure was applied to both the synthetic (see Subsection~\ref{sub_sec:synthetic_experiments}) and the real-world datasets (see Subsection~\ref{sub_sec:results}).
+Notably, all compared methods can be viewed as particular instances of \ac{R-MTGB} framework, differentiated by the number of estimators to use in each different block.
 This generalization allows \ac{R-MTGB} to flexibly encompass a wide range of model configurations under a unified framework.
 The ranges of hyperparameter values explored for each method are summarized in Table~\ref{table:hparams}.
 Hyperparameters not listed in the table were set to their default values as defined in the \verb?scikit-learn? library.
 Additionally, decision stumps were used as the base learner for all the studied models.